10 minute read

 Pay attention to the feedback you receive

-In the previous point, we saw how mapping customer journey is one way to make best use of omnichannel support.
+In the previous point, we saw why mapping customer journey is good.

 This brings us to our next point which is paying attention to the feedback you receive.
 To map customer journeys successfully, paying attention to customer feedback is vital.